dzbeck/attack_to_cve/updated-methodology.md

 Vulnerabilities of the same type will often have the same or similar technique mappings. **Table 1** lists the most common vulnerability types (in order) based on the "2023 CWE Top 25 Most Dangerous Software Weaknesses" list [[1]](#1).
 Upward movers (showing upward trend in ranking) are shown in **bold face** font.
 A few higher-level CWE classes/categories, taken from [CWE-699 (Software Development)](https://cwe.mitre.org/data/definitions/699.html) and [CWE-1000 (Research Concepts)](https://cwe.mitre.org/data/definitions/1000.html), are included at the bottom of the table.

 To map a vulnerability using **Table 1**, identify the CWE associated with the vulnerability and review the corresponding row to determine whether the mapping applies.
 If options are listed for a component, read the notes in the table and the technique descriptions on the ATT&CK website to select the most appropriate.
-In some cases, the reader will be directed to identify the exploit method using the [Vulnerability Object Types](#vulnerability-object-types) section and impacts using the [Objective-based Mapping](#objective-based-mapping) section.
+In some cases, the reader will be directed to identify the exploit method using the [Vulnerable Object Types](#vulnerable-object-types) section and impacts using the [Objective-based Mapping](#objective-based-mapping) section.

 If a vulnerability is not explicitly associated with a CWE, or if its associated CWE is not listed in Table 1, it should be mapped using keywords from the vulnerability description (see [Objective-based Mapping](#objective-based-mapping)).
 Objective-based mapping should also be used in the cases where vulnerability details suggest other or additional ATT&CK techniques may apply.
 Exploit methods and secondary impacts unlikely to be identified are marked "N/A."